 2) Stop the Back & Forth Emails

-I used to think I was being accommodating when I’d say, “let me know what time works for you” to a client or partner.
+I used to think that I was being accommodating when I’d say, “let me know what time works for you."

-I realized that emailing back and forth or playing phone tag is inefficient for both sides.
+I realize now that emailing back and forth or playing phone tag is inefficient for both sides.